hughperkins/cltorch/README.md

 You might or might not find [ContributorGuidelines.md](doc/ContributorGuidelines.md) useful.
 Not required reading, but it is there if you want to see my own thoughts and ideas on how I am currently approaching cltorch development, and cutorch-porting.

+Also, some more technical guidelines on porting, in the [clnn](https://github.com/hughperkins/clnn) repository, at [porting-guidelines.md](https://github.com/hughperkins/clnn/blob/master/doc/porting-guidelines.md).

 # Related projects

 Started working on a port of cunn at [clnn](https://github.com/hughperkins/clnn).
 Early stages for now :-)